The Lifespan of Dental Crowns and What Can Affect It

-Dental crowns are a reliable and widely used solution for restoring damaged or weakened teeth.
+The Lifespan of Dental Crowns and What Can Affect It from A.Y.
+Family Dental in Naperville, ILDental crowns are a reliable and widely used solution for restoring damaged or weakened teeth.
 Designed to cover and protect a tooth, dental crowns can improve function, strengthen the structure, and enhance aesthetics.
 While they are known for their durability, their longevity depends on several important factors, including material type, placement, oral hygiene, and lifestyle habits.

 Average lifespan of dental crowns